kenwoodp/mantel-group-task/README.md

 ### Future Associates Program

 ## Overview
-This task required me to develop a program that could
+This task required me to develop a program that could analyse a log file and report the data.

 Deliverables from this task included: